 Never leave your child alone

 Drowning is silent and can happen in seconds.
-A person can drown in just a few minutes and in a few centimetres of water (e.g. bathtub).
-‘Non-swimmers’ and young children (0-12 years old) need constant supervision by an adult when they are in or near the water.
-Infants and toddlers should always be within arm’s reach of an adult when they are in or near water.
-Older children should always have someone nearby, and they should use the “buddy system”.
+A person can drown in just a few centimetres of water (e.g. bathtub).
+‘Non-swimmers’ and young children (0-12 years old) need constant supervision by a responsible adult when they are in or around water.
+Infants and toddlers (0-5 years old) must always be within arm’s reach of a responsible adult when they are in or near water.
+Older children (12-17 years old) should always have someone nearby and use the “buddy system”.

 Never let children play in hot tubs

-A quick soak is okay, but the hot water can quickly affect a child’s small body and you should limit the amount of time a child spends in a hot tub.
+Hot water can quickly affect a child’s small body and you should limit the amount of time a child spends in a hot tub.
 To learn more about the health concerns related to hot tub use, see HealthLinkBC File #27a Residential Hot Tubs and Pools: Health and Safety Tips.